BarryDigby/MA5112/README.md

 ### Troubleshooting

-When running `git ull origin main` in the future you are likely to encounter this:
+When running `git pull origin main` in the future you are likely to encounter this:

 ```console
 From github.com:BarryDigby/MA5112